marcdred/bully-mact-tool/README.md

 # bully-mact-tool
-A tool to edit Bully's ACT files.
+A tool to edit Bully's CAT files.

-At the moment I am learning git and plan on cleaning up this code in the future, please be patient.
+It converts Bully's CAT files into MACT files (a customized version of Bully's ACT files) and converts MACT files back into CAT files.
-More information @ Bully Modding Discord
+Created by marcdred, more information @ Bully Modding Discord.
+Extra thanks to vegasfest for helping me test and debug this tool.

 * Instructions for CAT_TO_MACT.py:
 	* ".MACT" files are very similar to regular ACT files but with a few tweaks.